toddledev/documentation/docs/15-connecting-data/06-advanced-api-features/index.md

 1. In the **Redirect rules** section, click the [kbd]+[kbd] button to add a new rule
 2. Name your rule descriptively
-3. Create a formula that evaluates to a URL or path when API response conditions are met.
-It needs to evaluate to `null` if the conditions are not met.
+3. Create a formula that evaluates to a URL or path when API response conditions are met; it should evaluate to `null` if the conditions are not met

 Rules are evaluated in the order they appear, and the first matching rule determines the redirect destination.

-## Server-side vs. client-side redirects
+### Server-side vs. client-side redirects

 Redirects can happen in two ways:

-- **Server-side**: Occurs before any content is sent to the browser, preventing page flashes
+- **Server-side**: occur **before** any content is sent to the browser, preventing page flashes
-- **Client-side**: Happens after the page has loaded in the browser
+- **Client-side**: happen **after** the page has loaded in the browser

 ::: info
-Server-side redirects provide a better user experience, but are only available on paid plans.
+Server-side redirects are only available on paid plans.
+Learn more on [our pricing page](https://nordcraft.com/pricing).
 :::

 You can use the `Is Server` formula to create conditional logic based on where the code is executing.
 This allows different redirect behavior on the server versus in the browser.